razagna/Accelerated-Cpp/Chapter 06/Exercises/README.md

 The function written in the previous exercise was abstracted to a new function called `extract` that accepts a `vector` containing the students we would like to classify and a classification function with a return type `bool` to base the extraction on.
 The function is written such that it returns a `vector` containing the students who met the criteria passed as a function in the second parameter.
 The solution can be found in [q08](q08.cpp).

 #### Q6-9.
 Use a library algorithm to concatenate all the elements of a `vector<string>`.
-Two approaches were used:
+The solution can be found in [q09](q09.cpp).
+The two following approaches were used:
 * the `accumulate` function to accumulate all elements in the `vector` starting with an empty string.
 The resulting string doesn't contain spaces between each word.
 * a function that uses the `copy` algorithm by looping through each character in each word and concatenating them into a new string.
 This function takes care to put a space between each word.
-Both of them can be found in [q09](q09.cpp).